DaveBenham/VenomModules/README.md

 - **Normalized Rectify** (dark blue)
 - **Morph square <--> saw <--> even** (pink)

-The even waveform consists of the fundamental plus even harmonics.
+The even waveform is the same as what is produced by the Befaco Even module.
+It consists of the fundamental plus even harmonics.

 ##### Sin, Tri, Saw Shape CV inputs
 The initial release of VCO Lab required 20 volts peak to peak CV to cover the entire shape range for Sin, Tri, and Saw.
 Starting with V 2.9.0 these ports now default to 10 volts peak to peak covering the entire range.
 These ports have a context menu option to revert to old behavior.